-Note, it is recognized that where the Board of Trustees has approved authority and certain contingencies arise that it may be impossible to reconvene the Trustees in a timely manner to further consider previously recognized authority, that the Trustees authorize the Claim Manager or Archer & Greiner to contact the school business official Trustee for the purpose of extending additional incremental authority on such previously extended cases, in an incremental amount not to exceed 120% of the original extended authority.
+Note, it is recognized that where the Board of Trustees has approved authority and certain contingencies arise that more settlement authority is required.
+It may be impossible to reconvene the Trustees in a timely manner to further consider previously recognized authority.
+The Trustees authorize the Claim Manager, NJSIG legal counsel and one member of the NJSIG Claim Committee for the purpose of extending additional incremental authority on such previously extended cases, in an incremental amount not to exceed 120% of the original extended authority.
 All such situations falling within the parameters of this scenario shall be reported by the Claim Manager to the Trustees at the next regularly scheduled Trustee meeting.